 - 7. How much time off can a Redeployee have for completing application forms / attending interviews? - 8.
 Are Redeployees guaranteed an interview? - 9.
 If I have a vacancy how will the redeployment process impact my recruitment campaign? - 10.
 I have a vacancy, where can I advertise the role? - 11.
 How will I know if a Redeployee has applied for my vacancy? - 12.
-What happens if I receive an application from a Redeployee who is pregnant or currently on maternity, adoption or shared parental leave? - 13.
-What happens if a Redeployee expresses an interest after the closing date of the advert? - 14.
-What happens if a Redeployee meets the criteria for the post? - 15.
-What happens if a Redeployee does not fully meet the criteria for the post? - 16.
-What happens if a Redeployee applies for a role that is not the same grade? - 17.
-What happens if a Redeployee applies for a role in a different location? - 18.
-What happens if a Redeployee is not successful after shortlisting / assessment / interview? - 19.
-What if there are no suitable applications from Redeployees? - 20.
-What if the Redeployee has applied for a lower graded post? - 21.
-How do I appoint a Redeployee? - 22.
-What happens if I appoint a Redeployee on a Fixed Term Contract? - 23.
-What happens when the Fixed Term Contract comes to an end? - 24.
-What is the 4-week trial period? - 25.
-Can I extend the 4-week trial period? - 26.
-What happens if the 4-week trial period is successful? - 27.
-What happens if the 4-week trial period is not successful? - 28.
-What if there is insufficient time for 4-week trial period? - 29.
-Can Redeployees apply for vacancies during their 4-week trial period? - 30.
+What happens if I receive an application from a Redeployee currently on maternity leave? - 13.
+What happens if I receive an application from a Redeployee who has not yet started their maternity leave or has returned from maternity leave? - 14.
+What happens if a Redeployee expresses an interest after the closing date of the advert? - 15.
+What happens if a Redeployee meets the criteria for the post? - 16.
+What happens if a Redeployee does not fully meet the criteria for the post? - 17.
+What happens if a Redeployee applies for a role that is not the same grade? - 18.
+What happens if a Redeployee applies for a role in a different location? - 19.
+What happens if a Redeployee is not successful after shortlisting / assessment / interview? - 20.
+What if there are no suitable applications from Redeployees? - 21.
+What if the Redeployee has applied for a lower graded post? - 22.
+How do I appoint a Redeployee? - 23.
+What happens if I appoint a Redeployee on a Fixed Term Contract? - 24.
+What happens when the Fixed Term Contract comes to an end? - 25.
+What is the 4 week trial period? - 26.
+Can I extend the 4 week trial period? - 27.
+What happens if the 4 week trial period is successful? - 28.
+What happens if the 4 week trial period is not successful? - 29.
+What if there is insufficient time for 4 week trial period? - 30.
+Can Redeployees apply for vacancies during their 4 week trial period? - 31.
 What happens to the Redeployee's annual leave?